Jalen Brunson

 Jalen Marquis Brunson (born August 31, 1996) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
-He played college basketball for Villanova University, where he was the National Player of the Year as a junior and won two national championships.
+He was drafted with the 33rd overall selection of the 2018 NBA draft by the Dallas Mavericks and played his first four seasons in the NBA with them.
+He played college basketball for the Villanova Wildcats, earning national player of the year honors as a junior and winning two national championships.